afsuarezg/afsuarezg/README.md

 # Hi there 👋

-I'm **Andrés Felipe Suárez**, a JSD candidate at Stanford Law School with a passion for bridging the gap between legal expertise and artificial intelligence technology.
+I'm **Andrés Felipe Suárez**, a JSD candidate at Stanford Law School with a passion for improving access to legal systems through the use of artificial intelligence.

 ## About Me

-I'm currently pursuing a Doctor of the Science of Law (JSD) at Stanford Law School, where I'm also completing coursework for a PhD minor in Computer Science.
-My interdisciplinary background combines law, economics, and AI technology, allowing me to explore how artificial intelligence can address practical challenges in the legal field.
+In addition to currently pursuing the Doctor of the Science of Law (JSD) at Stanford Law School, I have also completed coursework required for a PhD minor in Computer Science, and previously obtained bachelor's and master's degrees in both law and economics.
+My interdisciplinary, combining law, economics, and computer science, allows me to explore how artificial intelligence can address practical challenges in the legal field.

 ## What I Do

-🌱 **Currently learning** - Advanced machine learning techniques, natural language processing, and their applications in legal systems.
+🌱 **Currently learning** - Training LLMs from scratch, fine-tuning and continued pretraining for domain-specific use cases

-👯 **Looking to collaborate on** - Projects that leverage AI to improve legal processes, enhance access to justice, and bridge the gap between technology and law.
+👯 **Looking to collaborate on** - Projects that leverage AI to improve legal processes, enhance access to justice, and bridge the gap between technology and law

 ## Key Projects